mattdeak/gopq/README.md

 ```

-## Dequeue Methods
+## Queue Methods

-* `Dequeue()`: Blocks until an item is available.
-Uses a background context internally.
+All queue types (SimpleQueue, AckQueue, UniqueQueue, UniqueAckQueue) provide the following methods for enqueueing and dequeueing:

+### Enqueue Methods
+* `Enqueue(item []byte) error`: Adds an item to the queue.
+Blocks if necessary.
+* `EnqueueCtx(ctx context.Context, item []byte) error`: Adds an item to the queue with context support.
+* `TryEnqueue(item []byte) error`: Attempts to add an item to the queue immediately, non-blocking.
-* `DequeueCtx(ctx context.Context)`: Blocks until an item is available or the context is cancelled.
+* `TryEnqueueCtx(ctx context.Context, item []byte) error`: Attempts to add an item to the queue immediately with context support.

+### Dequeue Methods
-* `TryDequeue()`: Immediately attempts to dequeue, non-blocking.
-Returns an error if the queue is empty.
-Uses a background context internally.
+* `Dequeue() (Msg, error)`: Removes and returns an item from the queue.
+Blocks if the queue is empty.
+* `DequeueCtx(ctx context.Context) (Msg, error)`: Removes and returns an item with context support.
+* `TryDequeue() (Msg, error)`: Attempts to remove and return an item immediately, non-blocking.
-* `TryDequeueCtx(ctx context.Context)`: Attempts to dequeue immediately.
-Context
+* `TryDequeueCtx(ctx context.Context) (Msg, error)`: Attempts to remove and return an item immediately with context support.
-can be used to interrupt a sqlite operation.

-All these methods return a `Msg` struct containing the dequeued item and its ID, along with an error if the operation fails.
+All methods return a `Msg` struct containing the item and its ID, along with an error if the operation fails.
 For `AckableQueue`, the dequeue methods also update the acknowledgement deadline for the dequeued item.

+### Method Patterns
+- Methods without `Ctx` use a background context internally.
+- `Try` methods are non-blocking and return immediately.
+- Methods with `Ctx` allow for cancellation and timeouts using the provided context.

+### Additional Methods for AckableQueue
+* `Ack(id int64) error`: Acknowledges successful processing of an item.
+* `Nack(id int64) error`: Indicates failed processing, potentially requeueing the item.

 ## Queue Types